+Public Housing tenants were given information on landlord /tenant rights, the City's Homebuyer Assistance program, and invited to all of the City's Fair Housing workshops.
 The City worked with employees and residents of the Goldsboro Housing Authority and the Eastern Carolina Regional Housing Authority to increase homeownership opportunities for the residents of public housing.
 Many residents apply for assistance, but due to credit issues, their loans are not approved.
 For this reason, the Community Relations Department assisted residents/applicants in locating agencies that were available for financial management and counseling as well as providing some counseling in our office.
-Consumer Credit Counseling Service of Fayetteville, Inc., Goldsboro Branch, provided homebuyer education and financial management and budgeting sessions, when needed, at no cost to the applicant.